Substra/substra-documentation/docs/source/contributing/getting-started.rst

 *****************************

-This page gives you directions to locally run the Substra stack.
+This page gives the directions to locally run the Substra stack.
 This deployment is made of:

 * 1 orchestrator (running in standalone mode, i.e. storing data in its own local database)
 * 2 backends (running in two organisations, ``org-1`` and ``org-2``)